Peter2-71828/CV/README.md

 <h2> Higher Education </h2>

 <h3> University of Surrey </h3>
-Completed two years of an aerospace engineering degree before attending Makers, which is in part lead to me discovering my passion for software.
+Completed two years of an aerospace engineering degree before attending Makers, which is in part what lead to me discovering my passion for software.

 <h3> Scuba Diving </h3>
 <li>Qualified scuba diving and first aid instructor